Abby Dowse Flaunts Her Curves In A Bejeweled Bikini

 Aussie influencer Abby Dowse shared a sizzling new photo with her 2.7 million Instagram followers on Friday, January 1.
 The model rocked a scanty bikini set that left little to the imagination.

-In the latest snapshot, the hottie looked incredibly hot in a pink two-piece swimsuit.
-The swimwear’s top featured classic triangle cups that strained against her enormous breasts.
+In the latest snapshot, Abby looked incredibly hot in a pink two-piece swimsuit.
+The swimwear's top featured classic triangle cups that strained against her enormous breasts.
 The cups seemed fully-lined and covered in crystals.
-The piece had a plunging neckline that showed an ample amount of cleavage.
-Notably, the cups failed to cover the entirety of her bust, only obscuring the nipples.
-A glimpse of her sideboob was also evident in certain angles.
+The piece had a plunging neckline that showed an ample amount of cleavage, and the cups failed to cover the entirety of her bust, only obscuring the nipples.
+A glimpse of her sideboob was clearly evident from certain angles.

-In the update, Abby was seen enjoying the sunny weather outdoors near the swimming pool.
-Lush greenery, a gate, and two sunbeds were visible in the background.

-The image featured a close-up look of her body from her upper thighs to half of her face.
-She struck a seductive pose by popping one hip to the side, thighs apart.
+The image featured a close-up look at her body from her upper thighs to half of her face.
+She struck a seductive pose by popping one hip to the side and spreading her thighs apart.
 She placed her right hand on her hip while her other hand held the camera and took the selfie.
-While some parts of her face were cut-off from view, several fans didn’t seem bothered as they enjoyed gazing at her body.
+While some parts of her face were cut off from view, several fans didn't seem bothered as they enjoyed gazing at her body.

-While not fully shown in the picture, Abby presumably pulled her blond hair back.
+While it was not fully shown in the picture, Abby's blond hair was presumably pulled back.
 As seen in the shot, a few tendrils of hair grazed her shoulder.
 She accessorized with oversized hoop earrings, two necklaces, and a bracelet.

-In the caption, Abby wrote something about her “sparkly” bathing suit.
-She mentioned that the set came from Oh Polly Swim, tagging the brand and their main account, Oh Polly, in both the caption and the picture.
+In the caption, Abby wrote about her "sparkly" bathing suit and mentioned that the set came from Oh Polly Swim, tagging the brand and their main account, Oh Polly, in both the caption and the picture.

 In less than a day of being published on her social media page, the new upload garnered more than 45,200 likes and over 810 comments.
 A lot of her avid admirers wrote compliments about her insanely fit body.
 Countless other followers were left speechless, opting instead to use emoji to express their thoughts.